What Are the Top 5 UI and UX Design Trends This Year?

 Following trends doesn’t make you obedient.
 Trends inspire more trends and give you an opportunity to simultaneously create something with bigger value and come up with a totally new thing that may wipe out current tendencies.

-The top 5 UI and UX design trends for 2023 are Metaverse and AR/VR, scrollytelling, data visualizations, tooling and process optimization, and extremely personalized UX.
+The top 5 UI and UX design trends now are Metaverse and AR/VR, scrollytelling, data visualizations, tooling and process optimization, and extremely personalized UX.

 Key factors that influenced these trends include the Covid19 pandemic, the need for inhouse automation of repetitive tasks and communication enhancement, tech-savvy digital consumers.